Jean-Baptiste-Lasselle/kytes/README.md

 It's That I like going up in the air with the clouds, but I also like my feet right there on the ground.

+Kytes aims at making you able draw all you can from the machines that you've got (until the boss answers yes for more pods on GCP),  while what you're doing on that infrastructure is developing / managing lifecycle of an application, on behalf of an organization.

+Kytes orginated because I wanted real full bare metal Backup Restore procedure at home, for my personal projects.
+Meaning I wanted a one clic backup/restore to a brand new hardware machine.
+And hardware expenses reduction (know what you got, know what you need, buy what you need).

 Kytes is a software factory exprience, with full devops behavior, and a fullstack approach.

 A full devops behavior: Kytes is designed for devops professionals, as a tool.